milejko/mmi/README.md

 README
 What is MMi?

-MMi is a PHP 5.4 full-stack web framework.
+MMi is a PHP7 full-stack web framework.
 It is written with speed and flexibility in mind.
 It allows developers to build better and easy to maintain websites with PHP.

-MMi can be used to develop all kind of websites, from your personal blog to high traffic ones like Dlanauczyciela Empiktravel!
+MMi can be used to develop all kind of websites, from your personal blog to high traffic ones.

 Requirements

-MMi is only supported on PHP 5.4.0 and up.
+MMi is only supported on PHP 7.3.x and up.

 Installation

 The best way to install MMi is to use composer:

-1). composer install
+1). composer require mmi/mmi
-2). configure Your environment in src/App/ConfigXXX.php (where XXX is Your ENV) 3). php bin/DbDeploy.php <ENV>
+2). configure Your environment in .env (.env.sample can be found in this repository) 3). if you are using database probably you need to run ./bin/mmi Mmi:DbDeploy